heikostark/cli-desktop/README.md

 editor available), the window can flash open and vanish within milliseconds, which looks just like the click did nothing.
-The bundled default icons already fall back through a few common alternatives and print a clear message instead of silently vanishing if none of them are available (see the icon fields below) — if you see this with a custom icon you added yourself, wrap its `command` in a similar `sh -c '<program> || (echo not found; read x)'` pattern so the window stays
+The bundled default icons already fall back through a few common alternatives and print a clear message instead of silently vanishing if none of them is available (see the icon fields below) — if you see this with a custom icon you added yourself, wrap its `command` in a similar `sh -c '<program> || (echo not found; read x)'` pattern so the window stays